adotmorrall/Bamazon/README.md

 Use Bamazon to purchase your favorite items!

 ## Before You Begin
-Bamazon is a command line interface application.
+Bamazon is a command-line interface application.
 To retrieve the data that will power this app, you'll need to send requests using the following node packages and API's:

 * NPM Packages: [Inquirer](https://www.npmjs.com/package/inquirer), [MySQL](https://www.npmjs.com/package/mysql), [CLI-Table](https://www.npmjs.com/package/cli-table)